MengyuanWangUW/MengyuanWangUW.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PHD candidate in <a href='http://depts.washington.edu/uwrainlab/'>Rain Lab</a>, University of Washington
+subtitle: PHD in <a href='http://depts.washington.edu/uwrainlab/'>Rain Lab</a>, University of Washington

 profile:
   align: right